Supplementing Your Handmade Jewelry Income with Teaching

 If you need an additional resource on how to get started teaching

-and seminars, you might want to look at this.
-This book will show
+and seminars, you might want to look

 you how to set your fees as well as market and promote your